navipartner/docs/content/en/docs/retail/posting_setup/intro.md

 type: docs
 ---

-Posting groups are a [core Business Central feature](https://learn.microsoft.com/en-us/dynamics365/business-central/finance-posting-groups), expanded with NaviPartner's Retail solution.
+Posting groups are a [<ins>core Business Central feature<ins>](https://learn.microsoft.com/en-us/dynamics365/business-central/finance-posting-groups), expanded with NaviPartner's Retail solution.
 They are used for mapping entities like customers, vendors, items, and resources to general ledger accounts.

 General posting groups specify who you sell to and buy from, as well as what you sell and buy.
 It is also possible to combine groups to get more specific reports of transactions.
 The following general posting groups are available: